a. Whitney Awards will be given for the following categories:

 i.
 If the majority result of any category is no award, then no award will be granted in that category for that award year.

 d.
-Academy members may vote in as few as 1 or as many as all 8 genre categories, but must read every finalist in a category to vote in it.
+Academy members may vote in as few as one or as many as all nine genre categories, but must read every finalist in a category to vote in it.

 i.
-To vote for Best Novel by a New Author, an academy member must have read all finalists that are eligible for that award.
+To vote for Debut Novel of the Year, an academy member must have read all finalists that are eligible for that award.

-e.
-Final ballots must be returned to the Whitney Awards Committee no later than 15 days before the Whitney Awards presentation.
+g.
+Final ballots must be returned to the Whitney Awards Committee no later than fifteen days before the Whitney Awards presentation.

 i.
 At least two members of the Whitney Awards Committee must be present when any ballots are opened and tabulated.